sschreier/SschreierStickyMenu/README.md

-# A Sticky Menu for Shopware 6
+# An extension for a sticky menu for Shopware 6

-A shopware 6 extension for a sticky menu from _992 pixels_.
+An extension for a sticky menu from _992 pixels_.
 The navigation menu item _Home_ can also be hidden or can be replaced by a house icon.

 ## Possible Configurations
  - activate the sticky menu